mmistakes/minimal-mistakes/_posts/2023-05-26-http4s-authentication-part1.md

     override def run(args: List[String]): IO[ExitCode] = server.use(_ => IO.never).as(ExitCode.Success)
 ```

-## JSON Web Token Authentication
+## 6. JSON Web Token Authentication

 For JWT authentication to work, a payload containing information for authentication is transmitted between the client and service as a JSON object.
 JSON Web Tokens are digitally signed using a secret or a private/public key pair so that the tokens' integrity can be verified by both the server and the client.

-### JWT authentication in http4s
+### 6.1 JWT authentication in http4s

 We'll be using the `http4s-jwt-auth` library to implement JWT's in Http4s.
-First let's create our token that we will send to the client once he/she logs in.
+First, let's create our token that we will send to the client once he/she logs in.

 ```scala
 import pdi.jwt.*